icaro56/js-challenge/README.md

 - Develop a level generator
 - Develop Visual Improvements.
 I made some improvements.
 - I did unit test for the classes.

+## Gameplay
+Click or tap on the selectable blocks to change the modifier function.